KxSystems/docs-v1/docs/interfaces/with-r.md

 q)avg prices / agrees with q?
 55.6
 ```

-That's a trivial example to demonstrate the mechanism in which you can leverage the 5,000 libraries available to R from within q.
+That’s a trivial example to demonstrate the mechanism in which you can leverage the 5,000 libraries available to R from within q.

 ### Embedded R maths library